chitralputhran/Email-AI-Write-Better/README.md

 # 📧 Email AI | Write better emails

 Email AI is a web application built with Streamlit and LangChain that simplifies email writing by analyzing the required information, including the tone, number of lines, and sender and receiver names.
-Whether you're composing a formal business email or a casual message, Email AI helps you craft the perfect email effortlessly.
+Whether composing a formal or casual business email, Email AI helps you craft the perfect email effortlessly.

 ## Features

-- **Tone Analysis**: Set the desired tone for your email, whether it's formal, informal, persuasive, or friendly.
+- **Tone Analysis**: Set the desired tone for your email, whether formal, informal, persuasive, or friendly.
 - **Length Customization**: Specify the number of lines for your email to keep it concise or detailed as needed.
-- **Sender and Receiver Details**: Input the names of the sender and receiver for a personalized touch.
+- **Sender and Receiver Details**: Input the sender and receiver's names for a personalized touch.

 ## Getting Started